Maggie Valley is a town that sparks your imagination with memorial images. The Ghost Town theme park,

 connecting with the Blue Ridge Parkway, motorcycles, bear & elk and camping by Jonathan Creek are

-these images will be a part of a new mural commissioned by Roy Milling, the new
+unforgettable.
+All of these images are a part of a new mural commissioned by Roy Milling, the new

-it's dedication to the Appalachian Mural Trail, which is intended to draw more
+glass.
+The mural and it's dedication to the Appalachian Mural Trail is intended to draw more folks

 Artist Bio: Doreyl Ammons Cain

 Born and raised in the Blue Ridge Mountains of Western North Carolina, Doreyl grew up

 drawing birds in the sand on the dirt roads around her home.
 She achieved a Masters of Art through California